 Tomato plants are started indoors.
 You can do this yourself or you can purchase tomato plants, but you do not want to plant tomato seeds directly in the garden.

 They need some babying and they need us to help them develop a strong and deep root system so they can handle the weight of the delicious fruit and the height of the massive plant.
 We can’t do this if we direct seed (plant the seeds directly in the garden).

 I’m going to devote another post to how to start tomato seeds indoors, in this post we will concentrate on how to move the tomato plant into the garden (in other words; how to transplant it).

-I start my tomato seeds indoors under lights about six weeks before the last frost which is April 15 here in central NC (you can see my seed germinating room here).
+I start my tomato seeds indoors under lights about six weeks before the last frost which is April 15 here in central NC.
+You can learn more about starting seeds indoors here and you can see my indoor seed starting shelves in this post.

-If you grow your tomato plants yourself, or if you go and purchase tomato plants from a local nursery, you want to make sure the plants have a few true leaves that are big and strong and green and that the stem is at least a pencil size in diameter at the bottom before you transplant the tomato plants into the garden.
+If you grow your tomato plants yourself, or if you purchase tomato plants from a local nursery, you want to make sure the plants have a few true leaves that are big and strong and green and that the stem is at least a pencil size in diameter at the bottom before you transplant the tomato plant into the garden.